 According to Harvard psychologist George A. Miller, the average human mind cannot remember more than seven brands at a time in a product category.
 Ask someone to name all the brands in a selected product category and rarely will he/she name more than seven.
 The majority will only name up to two brands.

-Multiple studies have shown that the higher up a brand is in their respective category, the higher the probability of customers buying from them.
+Multiple studies have shown that the higher up a brand is in its respective category, the higher the probability of customers buying from them.

 This applies to trade shows too.